 Which leads me to my cats.

 I’ve lived with three in my life—four if you count Aretha Franklin Rosman, the club-footed calico who showed up when I was three months old and died three months after I left for college.
-(Neither of us seemed to wish to live in my parents’ house without the other.)
+(Neither of us wished to live in my parents’ house without the other.)

 Soon after, on a lazy summer afternoon, I was yanked awake from a nap by Ruby sternly cleaning Max’s and my head.
-The three of us gazed at each other with a nonverbal complicity, and in that moment I glimpsed what family really could be.
+The three of us gazed at each other in a silent complicity, and in that moment I glimpsed what family really could be.

 For more than a decade Max, Ruby and I lived together in domestic bliss, with only short-term additions to our household.
 From Ruby, nurturing yet firmly decorous, I learned to love someone very different from myself.
 From Max, as emphatic and acutely sensitive as I am, I grasped something even more elusive: how to love someone like myself.
 And then came Grace.